danStich/anadrofish/README.md

 </br>

 ## Use
-The purpose of this package is to distribute code for modeling anadromous fish population responses to dam passage and fisheries in Atlantic coastal rivers of Canada and the United States.
-The main `sim_pop` function uses various helper functions (see `?anadrofish` in R) that links dam passage to habitat avalaibility and stochastic population models to simulate species-specific responses to dams and fisheries.
+The purpose of this package is to distribute code and provide a user interface for modeling anadromous fish population responses to dam passage and fisheries in Atlantic coastal rivers of Canada and the United States.
+The main `sim_pop` function uses various helper functions (see `?anadrofish` in R) that links dam passage to habitat availability and stochastic population models to simulate species-specific responses to dams and fisheries.

 Existing models for each river can be implemented using the `sim_pop` function.
 New models can theoretically be constructed using the existing functions within `anadrofish` and appropriately structured habitat data.

 Currently, these models are available for American shad (*Alosa sapidissima*) in 167 Atlantic Coastal rivers of North America from Florida (St. Johns River) to Quebec (St. Lawrence drainage).
-The full list of rivers available for assessment can be viewed with `anadrofish::get_rivers()` once the package is installed.
+The full list of rivers available for assessment can be viewed with `anadrofish::get_rivers(...)` once the package is installed.

 </br>

 ## Warning
-This work has not yet been through peer-review.
+Implementation of river herring models has not yet been through peer-review.
 It is currently undergoing revision in preparation for review and thus may be updated at any time, after which it will be submitted to CRAN with the hope of providing a  stable, backward-compatible version of the software moving forward.
-Until that time, please consult directly with the package maintainer before use in management or research applications.
+Until that time, please consult directly with the package maintainer(s) before use in management or research applications.

 </br>